daneroo/scrobbleCast/scrub/README.md

 ## TODO

+- compare hosts: walk by day, and compare the items
 - compare fetched history, with merged objects : podcasts first
 - validate: make single stream, use AJV parser
   - annotate the source from ? jsonl/api